hiltonkBR/sinesp-api/README.md

-# Sinesp Api v1
+# Sinesp OpenSource API v1
-Is a simple API develop in NODE JS, to integration in SINESP to BackOffice CRM
+Is a simple API develop in NODE JS, to integration in SINESP for free user :)

-# How to install dependencies

-in loading...

 # How to execute a project